systemcarl/weblog/articles/devlogs/blank/content-template.md

 (there's nothing particularly interactive about a personal website and blog,
     though I hope to add comments and other features in the future), the constraints of the design are limited mainly to the layout.
-So beyond having to dictate where each content element should go on the page, the system does not impose any semantic meaning on the content itself.
+So, beyond having to dictate where each content element should go on the page, the system does not impose any semantic meaning on the content itself.
 For example, the section in [my design mock-up] listing my "likes" and "dislikes" do
     not need to be used for this purpose at all.